DERRICK WESLEY: TEACHER ENTREPRENEUR

 Leslie: What was one mistake or “boo-boo” you made as a kid, teen or college student with money.
 And, what was one smart money choice you made?

-Derrick: I had too many credit cards in college and I wasn’t responsible with how I used them.
-I was in a lot of debt before I left college and it wasn’t just my students loans.
+Derrick Wesley: I had too many credit cards in college and I wasn’t responsible with how I used them.
+I was in a lot of debt before I left college and it wasn’t just my student loans.
 I knew I wanted to buy a house eventually and I realized I had put that dream in jeopardy.
 So, I buckled down and paid off all of my credit card debt.
 It took me about 2 years after graduating.

 “Investing is important because you want your money to work for you.”